 Accessories such as scarves, belts, and gold jewelry serve both functional and decorative purposes, allowing individuals to express their cultural identity while navigating the challenges of desert life.

-Mountainous Areas
+Traditional Costumes in the Mountainous Areas

-In Tunisia’s mountainous regions, clothing reflects the rich Berber heritage of the area.
+In Tunisia’s mountainous regions, traditional clothing reflects the rich Berber heritage of the area.
 Practical garments like the Gandoura, a loose-fitting tunic made from sturdy fabrics, provide warmth and mobility.

 The Burnous, a hooded cloak, offers protection from harsh weather conditions.
 Berber jewelry adds cultural pride, while sturdy footwear is essential for navigating rocky terrain.